Dictator (2016 film)

 Dictator is a 2016 Indian Telugu-language action comedy film, jointly produced by Eros International & Sriwass under Vedhaaswa Creations banner and directed by Sriwass.
-The film stars Nandamuri Balakrishna, Anjali, Sonal Chauhan and Vikramjeet Virk music is composed by S. Thaman.
+The film stars Nandamuri Balakrishna, Anjali, Sonal Chauhan and Vikramjeet Virk.
+The music is composed by S. Thaman.

 It is the 99th movie in the career of Nandamuri Balakrishna.
 The film's script was written by Sridhar Seepana, Gopimohan and Kona Venkat while the dialogues were written by M. Ratnam.
-The movie had released on 14 January 2016 as Sankranthi Release.
+The movie was released on 14 January 2016.
 Later the movie was dubbed into Hindi as Yudh: Ek Jung by Cinekorn Movies in 2016.
-The film opened up to mixed to negative reviews and was a commercial failure at the box-office.
+The film opened up to mixed to positive reviews and was a commercial success at the box-office.